illusivesoulworks/consecration/README.md

 # Consecration
-Makes undead mobs unkillable except through fire and holy damage
+Makes the undead more resilient except when attacked by fire or holy damage